KLVTZ/teachergraph-vagrant/README.md

 Setup
 -----
 1. Download and install Vagrant on Mac OS X, Windows, or a popular distribution of Linux: [Download Vagrant](http://www.vagrantup.com/downloads.html)
 2. Download and install Virtualbox.
-VirtualBox is a free virtualization software: [Download](https://www.virtualbox.org/wiki/Downloads)
+VirtualBox is a free virtualization software: [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 3. Enable virtualization within your BIOS for 64-bit architecture support.
 4. Download Ubuntu 12.04 Box into ~/Vagrant/ : [Download x64](http://files.vagrantup.com/precise64.box) || [Download x86](http://files.vagrantup.com/precise32.box).
 5. Add Ubuntu box to Vagrant's Box list.
 The first parameter, after the add command, is a friendly name of the box you are adding.
 The second, is the path to where your box is located on your host machine: `vagrant box add ubuntu12.04x64 /Vagrant/precise64.box`
 6. Git clone this repository into the root directory of your teachergraph instance:
 `git clone git@github.com:KLVTZ/teachergraph-vagrant.git`
 7. Make sure your .gitignore is ignoring `Vagrant` and `puphpet/`
 8. *Optional* Download the latest schema into the root directory of your teachergraph instance.
-If you rather use a separate, custom schema, remove the import command from [custom settings](#Custom Settings).
+If you rather use a separate, custom schema, remove the import command from [Custom Settings](#Custom-Settings).
 9. You are ready to fire up vagrant: vagrant up
 10. Vagrant will download and process your box from the specified path.
 Vagrant will handle multiple processes during initialization.
 This includes downloading all required provisions for Ubuntu, Apache, MySQL, PHP, and other packages for a healthy developer environment.
 11. Once Vagrant has finished, you should see some elephants.
 If the majority of your terminal is green, then everything has gone well.